LOLBAS-Project/LOLBAS-Project.github.io/api/index.md

 This file contains every LOLBAS entry in a single file, broken down by LOLBAS file and command.

 ## YAML
-**Entry point**: <a href="https://raw.githubusercontent.com/LOLBAS-Project/LOLBAS/master/yml/">https://raw.githubusercontent.com/LOLBAS-Project/LOLBAS/master/yml/</a>
+**Entry point**: <a href="https://github.com/LOLBAS-Project/LOLBAS/tree/master/yml">https://github.com/LOLBAS-Project/LOLBAS/tree/master/yml</a>

 **Type**: File per entry

 Finally, it is possible to access the raw YAML files via GitHub.
-The file structure can be found on <a href="https://github.com/LOLBAS-Project/LOLBAS/tree/master/yml">GitHub</a>.